getstrm/pace/docs/reference/cli-reference/README.md

     pace version:
         0:
             cumulative_count: 17
-cli_version: dev # a developer local build of the cli
+cli_version: v1.16.0
-operation_version: linux # using a Linux desktop
+operation_version: darwin # macOS
 id: 36be4c46-4e1b-431d-b9db-1b315f537a85 # a random identifier of this cli instance.
 ```

-A global flag named `telemetry-interval-seconds` defines the interval in seconds that the cli uses between consecutive upload http requests.
-This does not happen in the background, but whenever you execute some command with the cli.
+A global flag named `telemetry-interval-seconds` defines the interval in seconds that the CLI uses between consecutive uploads of the collected telemetry.
+This does not happen in the background, but whenever you execute some command with the CLI.
 There's a file named `~/.config/pace/telemetry-last-upload-timestamp` that holds the unix timestamp of the last telemetry upload.

 **Disabling telemetry:** of course you can easily disable the telemetry uploads.
 You can do one of the following.

-1. add `telemetry-interval-seconds` to `~/.config/pace/config.yaml`
+1. add `telemetry-interval-seconds: -1` to `~/.config/pace/config.yaml`
 2. put `export PACE_TELEMETRY_INTERVAL_SECONDS=-1` into your shell environment
 3. add `--telemetry-interval-seconds=-1` to every pace cli call you execute.

-You cannot disable the collection of calls into the statistics file.
+You cannot disable the collection of calls into the statistics file, but the telemetry will be kept in the local file only, they will not be uploaded.

-Of course since the cli is open-source, you can have a look at the telemetry implementation in the file `pkg/entity/metrics/metrics.go`.
+Of course since the CLI is open-source, you can have a look at the telemetry implementation in the file `pkg/entity/metrics/metrics.go`.

-The default of the cli configuration which is created on the first call of the `pace` cli is with telemetry enabled, with a 1 hour interval.
-The PACE developers would really like to see which calls are being used and which ones are not.
-But the choice is yours!
+The default of the CLI configuration which is created on the first call of the `pace` CLI is with telemetry enabled, with a 1 hour interval.
+The PACE developers would really like to see which calls are being used and which ones are not, in order to improve PACE and the CLI.
+But the choice is yours.